DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

         - In simulation tests, disaster recovery team members are presented with a scenario and asked to develop an 📝appropriate response.
         -  ❗Simulation tests may shut down noncritical business units.
         - this may involve the interruption of noncritical business activities and the use of some operational personnel
-        - A simulation test involves a role-play of a prepared scenario overseen by a moderator.
+        - A simulation test involves a 📝role-play of a prepared scenario overseen by a moderator.
 Responses are assessed to help improve the organization's response process.
         - Simulations are the 📝most complete test that can be conducted without the risk that a full failover test creates.
+        - In a simulation, the systems are not brought to a functional level at the alternate site.
+The plan is analyzed possibly 📝in and 📝out of the conference room.
+A simulation could involve stepping through some of the procedural documents to see if the instructions match what is visible in a system, without taking any actual action.
 - Checklist tests, structured walk-­throughs, and simulations are all test types that do not involve actually activating the alternate site.
 - 7.12.4 Parallel
     - 📙**Parallel tests**: represent the next level, and involve 📝relocating personnel to the alternate recovery site and implementing site activation procedures
         - the relocated employees perform their DR responsibilities just as they would for an actual disaster
         - In a parallel test, production processing is not interrupted
         - operations at the main facility are not interrupted
-        - During a parallel test, the team actually activates the disaster recovery site for testing, but the primary site remains operational.
+        - During a parallel test, the team actually activates the disaster recovery site for testing, but the primary site remains operational in the original location during the test.
         -  it fully evaluates operations at the backup facility but does not shift primary operations responsibility from the main site
         -  During a parallel test, the team activates the disaster recovery site for testing, but the primary site remains operational.